loganhagen/koa-sleep/README.md

 # Koa Sleep

 An open-source web dashboard for viewing and analyzing your Fitbit sleep data.
-Built with the MERN stack (MongoDB, Express, React, Node.js) and TypeScript.
+Built with the MERN stack (Postgres, Express, React, Node.js) and TypeScript.

 [Live Deployment](https://koasleep.dev)